Aeneas, Anchises, and Ascanius

 The sculpture was created when Bernini was only twenty years old.
 It is assumed that Pietro Bernini, father of Gian Lorenzo Bernini, helped his son in the sculpture’s creation.
 Pietro’s artworks were famous and Mannerist sculptures were even commissioned by the Pope.
 When Pope Paul V saw the works of Gian Lorenzo, he could not believe in a talent of such a young boy.
 Cardinal Scipione Borghese, who commissioned the sculpture, loved arts, money, and male physical beauty.

 This life-sized group represents three generations of the Aeneas family.
 The theme of Aeneas’s flight from Troy, with his father Anchises on his back and accompanied by his son Ascanius and his wife Creusa – the latter is not shown in the sculptural group – is drawn from the second book of Virgil’s “Aeneid.”
 In the figures of the father, son, and grandson, there is an apparent reference to the topic, which is often painted, of the three ages of man.
-The embodiment of Anchises on Aeneas’s back shows an issue of statics that Antonio Pollaiolo had to resolve in his “Hercules and Antaeus,” while Leonardo described it from a theoretical perspective.
+The embodiment of Anchises on Aeneas’s back shows an issue of statics that Antonio Pollaiolo resolved in his “Hercules and Antaeus,” while Leonardo described it from a theoretical perspective.

 In the “Aeneid,” Virgil did not specify how Anchises was carried on his son’s back, and Bernini, taking an example from earlier sculptural creations, such as Giambologna’s “Rape of the Sabines,” also accepted the challenge of portraying the movement of weight by a walking figure.